xu33/xu33.github.io/README.md

 - I use a variable to hold the body.scrollTop to prevent the forced sync layout;
 - Set the #randomPizzas element to flexbox, set flex-wrap to wrap, remove the floating style of the .randomPizzaContainer element, use the elastic box model to optimize the layout;
 - Modify the resizePizzas function, remove the code to trigger the mandatory synchronization layout;
+- Reduce the number of background pizzas, save the rendering cost;

 ##run note

 Open https://xu33.github.io/ to view the website.

+##How to run this website locally

+Double click the index.html to view the page.Click the Cam's Pizzeria link to view the pizza page.

 ##use grunt to build assets